-The USGS established the GIRT to facilitate the effective collection, storage, and dissemination of geospatial data information and products during an emergency.
 The GIRT ensures that timely geospatial data are available for use by emergency responders, land and resource managers, and for scientific analysis.
-In an emergency and response capacity, the GIRT is responsible for establishing procedures for geospatial data acquisition, processing, and archiving; discovery, access, and delivery of data; anticipating geospatial needs; and providing coordinated products and services utilizing the USGS' exceptional pool of geospatial experts and equipment.
+In an emergency and response capacity, the GIRT is responsible for facilitating the coordination, communication, dissemination and archive of geospatial data and information prior to, during and after a disaster event.
+The GIRT leverages Bureau resources and partner assets for the acquisition, processing, and archiving of geospatial data; discovery, access, and delivery of data; anticipating geospatial needs; and providing coordinated products and services utilizing the USGS’ exceptional pool of geospatial experts and equipment.